emmicourt/TaskAssertions/README.md

 # TaskAssertions

-A custom azure dev ops task to help test and validate other tasks.
+An Azure DevOps task to help test and validate other tasks.